MGamblor/crud/README.md

 *	Allow users to view house packages and their features
 *	Allow users to edit the name of a particular house package
-*	Create a new house packages
+*	Create a new house package
 *	Delete selected house packages
 *	Work on all size devices
 *	Be prompted before deleting a house record
-*	Handle basic errors including empty fields and errors communication with the database
+*	Handle basic errors including empty fields and errors with communication to the database
 *	Take security measures to prevent SQL Injection attacks

 ## Constraints